The UX of marketing in an early-stage startup

 TL;DR

-We addressed usability issues of the landing page experience.
+I addressed usability issues of the landing page experience.
 Fixing it drove up the weekly sign-up rate by 162%.

 Not enough information about the services before being prompted to sign up.